dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Devices

 I coded a couple of device mockups to present my designs.
-Only little issue here (apart from making the iphone looks like one with CSS) was to keep the iphone screen ratio correct at all times, without breaking the 8x8 height rule.
+The only minor issue here (apart from making the iPhone looks like one with CSS) was to keep the iPhone screen ratio correct at all times without breaking the 8x8 height rule.

 For the browser, well, it's a bit messier.
 I just have the 8x8 height, my image to fit in on its length – and I have the width truncated however it fits. ¯/\/_(ツ)_/¯

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/device-box.png)